mialkin/docs/csharp/concurrency/synchronization/lock.md

 In these scenarios, the object is unlocked only when the outermost `lock` statement has exited — or a matching number of `Monitor.Exit` statements have executed.

-## `Monitor` vs `Mutex`

-A `Monitor` is managed, and more lightweight — but is restricted to your [↑ `AppDomain`](https://learn.microsoft.com/en-us/dotnet/api/system.appdomain).

-A [`Mutex`](mutex.md) can be named, and can span processes, allowing some simple IPC scenarios between applications.

-For most simple scenarios, `Monitor` via `lock` is fine.

 ## `Mutex`

 The [↑ `Mutex`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.mutex) class is a synchronization primitive that can also be used for interprocess synchronization.

 Mutex is a synchronization primitive that grants exclusive access to the shared resource to only one thread.
 If a thread acquires a mutex, the second thread that wants to acquire that mutex is suspended until the first thread releases the mutex.

 The `Mutex` class enforces thread identity, so a mutex can be released only by the thread that acquired it.
-By contrast, the [`Semaphore`](semaphore.md) class does not enforce thread identity.
+By contrast, the [`Semaphore`](#semaphore) class does not enforce thread identity.

 The thread that owns a mutex can request the same mutex in repeated calls to `WaitOne` without blocking its execution.
 However, the thread must call the `ReleaseMutex` method the same number of times to release ownership of the mutex.